Facing Kidnapping Charges in Pittsburgh? We Can Help

 Pennsylvania law takes into account a kidnapper’s intent and whether the alleged victim went along willingly.

-Kidnapping is one of Pennsylvania’s most serious crimes, and if you took somebody against their will across state lines, may also face federal charges.
-If you have been arrested for kidnapping, you need an experienced attorney who will listen to your side of what happened and provide a strong defense.
+Kidnapping is one of Pennsylvania’s most serious crimes, and if you took somebody against their will across state lines, you may also face federal charges.
+If you have been arrested for kidnapping in Pittsburgh, PA, you need an experienced kidnapping attorney who will listen to your side of what happened and provide a strong defense.

 In Pennsylvania, kidnapping is a felony of the first degree and it is punished with up to 20 years in prison and a fine up to $25,000.